 Yale University will invest in cryptocurrency investment fund known as Paradigm, which has raised around $400 million from investors including from the university.

-Paradigm cryptocurrency investment fund was started by co-founder of Coinbase Fred Ehrsam along with Mark Huang of Sequoia Capital and Charles Noyes, formerly of Pantera Capital.
-The fund will invest in early-stage cryptocurrency projects, new blockchains and exchanges.
+Paradigm cryptocurrency investment fund was started by the co-founder of Coinbase Fred Ehrsam along with Mark Huang of Sequoia Capital and Charles Noyes, formerly of Pantera Capital.
+The fund will invest in early-stage cryptocurrency projects, new blockchains, and exchanges.